Pricey Home Improvements That Might Not Pay Off

 Additions

-Remodeling magazine’s 2023 Cost vs. Value Report shows that a mid-range primary suite addition with a bathroom may only bring a 30% ROI.
+Remodeling magazine’s 2025 Cost vs. Value Report shows that the national average for a mid-range primary suite addition with a bathroom may only bring a 32 percent ROI.
 Why?
 It may not complement the home or community’s look and price point.

 Personalized spaces in essential places